Zaoldyeckk/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/README.md

 ---
 **NOTE**

-Board support for the PYNQ-Z1 and PYNQ-Z2 are not included in Vivado 2018.2 by default.
+Board support for the PYNQ-Z2 are not included in Vivado 2018.2 by default.
 The relevant files need to be extracted and saved to:

  {Vivado installation}\data\boards\board_files\zynq